zhousarah/azure-compute-docs/articles/container-instances/container-instances-managed-identity.md

 ## Managed Identity on Windows containers

 Managed Identity on Windows container groups works differently than Linux container groups.
-For Windows containers, metadata server (169.254.169.254) is not available for getting the AAD token.
+For Windows containers, metadata server (169.254.169.254) is not available for getting the Microsoft Entra ID token.
 Customers can follow a different pattern to get the access token in Windows containers.
 The pattern involves sending token request to the IDENTITY_ENDPOINT along with additional information such as principal id and secret as shown below.
 The IDENTITY_ENDPOINT and IDENTITY_HEADER are injected as environmental variable in your container.

 ```console
 curl -G -v %IDENTITY_ENDPOINT% --data-urlencode resource=https://vault.azure.net --data-urlencode principalId=<principal id> -H secret:%IDENTITY_HEADER%